Cwavs/Hedgehog/README.md

 ## TODO

 - [ ] Allow users to select the amount of neighbours chosen.
-- [ ] Investigate possible improvements to the neural fingerprinter with better pre-processing.
+- [x] Investigate possible improvements to the neural fingerprinter with better pre-processing.
-- [ ] Generally clean up the code, and maybe consider converting it into an actual module rather than scripts.
+- [ ] Generally clean up the code, and maybe consider converting it into an actual module or library rather than scripts.

 ## Contributing